* Uber to own 27.5 pct of Grab

 * Transaction marks second exit for Uber in Asia

-* Grab now backed by SoftBank, Didi and Uber (Adds Singapore competition agency, paragraphs 7 - 8)
+* Grab now backed by SoftBank, Didi and Uber (Adds analyst comments)

 SINGAPORE/SAN FRANCISCO, March 26 (Reuters) - Ride-hailing firm Uber Technologies Inc has agreed to sell its Southeast Asian business to bigger regional rival Grab, the firms said on Monday, marking the U.S. company's second retreat from an Asian market.

-The industry's first big consolidation in Southeast Asia, home to about 640 million people, puts pressure on Indonesia's Go-Jek, which is backed by Alphabet Inc's Google and China's Tencent Holdings Ltd.
+The deal is the industry's first big consolidation in Southeast Asia, home to about 640 million people, and puts pressure on Indonesia's Go-Jek, which is backed by Alphabet Inc's Google and China's Tencent Holdings Ltd .

-Uber will take a 27.5 percent stake in Singapore-based Grab and Uber CEO Dara Khosrowshahi will join Grab's board.
-Grab was last valued at an estimated $6 billion.
+As part of the transaction, Uber will take a 27.5 percent stake in Singapore-based Grab and Uber CEO Dara Khosrowshahi will join Grab's board.

 "It will help us double down on our plans for growth as we invest heavily in our products and technology," Khosrowshahi said in a statement.

-For Grab, the deal will help its meal-delivery service, which will now merge with Uber Eats, compete with Go-Jek, according to a person close to Grab.
+For Grab, the deal is a boon for its meal-delivery service, which will now merge with Uber Eats.
+A more robust food service will give Grab an advantage over Go-Jek, according to a person close to Grab.

-Go-Jek is a dominant player in Indonesia, the region's biggest economy, and has rapidly expanded beyond ride hailing to digital payments, food delivery, on-demand cleaning and massage.
+Go-Jek is a dominant player in Indonesia, the region's biggest economy, and has rapidly expanded beyond ride hailing to such services as digital payments, food delivery and on-demand cleaning and body massage.

-"Go-Jek is such a different app, with different behaviors, it is something I can't see Grab competing with well in Indonesia for a long time, like at least a year," said Vinnie Lauria, partner at Southeast Asia's Golden Gate Ventures.
+"Go-Jek is such a different app, with different behaviours, it is something I can't see Grab competing with well in Indonesia for a long time, like at least a year," said Vinnie Lauria, a founding partner at Southeast Asia's Golden Gate Ventures.

 Ride-hailing companies throughout Asia have relied heavily on discounts and promotions, driving down profit margins and increasing pressure for consolidation.

-Uber, which is preparing for a potential initial public offering in 2019, lost $4.5 billion last year and is facing fierce competition as well as a regulatory crackdown in Europe.
+Uber, which is preparing for a potential initial public offering in 2019, lost $4.5 billion last year and is facing fierce competition at home and in Asia, as well as a regulatory crackdown in Europe.

 Uber invested $700 million in its Southeast Asia business, less than the $2 billion it burned through in China before ceding its operations there to Didi.